darold/pgtt/README.md

 becomes bloated and the performances start to fall.
-Usually Global Temporary Tables prevent catalog bloating, but with this implementation and even if we have a permanent table, all DML are rerouted to a regular temporary table created at first acces.
+Usually Global Temporary Tables prevent catalog bloating, but with this implementation and even if we have a permanent table, all DML are rerouted to a regular temporary table created at first access.
 See below chapter "How the extension really works?" for more information.

 DECLARE TEMPORARY TABLE statement is not supported by PostgreSQL and